 The Code is administered by the Center.
-The USOPC, the NGBs, the Local Affiliated Organizations (LAOs), and the High Performance Management Organizations (HPMOs) must comply, in all respects, with these policies and procedures and shall be deemed to have incorporated the provisions into their relevant policies as if they had set them out in full therein.
+The USOPC, NGBs, and Local Affiliated Organizations (LAOs) must comply, in all respects, with these policies and procedures and shall be deemed to have incorporated the provisions into their relevant policies as if they had set them out in full therein.

-Participants are responsible for knowing the information outlined herein and, by virtue of being a Participant, have expressly agreed to this Code's policies and procedures, including those governing arbitration.
+Participants are responsible for knowing the information outlined herein and, by virtue of being a Participant, have expressly agreed to the jurisdiction of the Center and this Code's policies and procedures, including those governing arbitration.
 The Center reserves the right to make changes to the Code as necessary.
 Once posted online, notice has been provided and changes are effective immediately unless otherwise noted.